Office Insurance questions to consider:

 When it comes to insurance for your office, the first policy that you’re going to need is most likely, this is the vast majority of the cases, 95 plus percent of the cases in which you are operating your business out of an office or an office environment, or some sort of hybrid office work-from-home environment is a Business Owner’s Policy also known as a BOP.

-The reason for this is a BOP includes a whole package of coverages, which normally would be much more expensive and much harder to get if you were to buy them all individually.
+The reason is that a BOP includes a whole package of coverages, which normally would be much more expensive and much harder to get if you were to buy them all individually.

 Insurance carriers package these coverages together and sell them as what’s called a business owner’s policy.

-Your office insurance BOP is going to include your general liability and your business property.
+Your office insurance BOP will include your general liability and your business property.

 If you own the office building itself, it’ll include coverage for that building.
-It’s going to include business interruption, as well as loss of use.
+It’s going to include business interruption insurance, as well as loss of use.

 It’s going to include all kinds of different things.
 It might include personal injury liability.
 It might include things like employment practices liability.
 It’s going to include money in securities.